Groovy supports multiple ways to generate text dynamically including GStrings,

 While it is generally not deemed good practice to mix processing logic in your template (or view), sometimes very simple logic can be useful.
 E.g. in the example above, we could change this:

-to this (assuming we have set up a static import for capitalize inside the template):
+to this (assuming we have set up a static import for capitalize):